Robotics simulator

 A robotics simulator is a simulator used to create an application for a physical robot without depending on the physical machine, thus saving cost and time.
-In some case, such applications can be transferred onto a physical robot (or rebuilt) without modification.
+In some cases, such applications can be transferred onto a physical robot (or rebuilt) without modification.

 The term robotics simulator can refer to several different robotics simulation applications.
 For example, in mobile robotics applications, behavior-based robotics simulators allow users to create simple worlds of rigid objects and light sources and to program robots to interact with these worlds.
 Behavior-based simulation allows for actions that are more biotic in nature when compared to simulators that are more binary, or computational.
 Also, behavior-based simulators may learn from mistakes and can demonstrate the anthropomorphic quality of tenacity.